 Check it out on Amazon: Rayz Rally Portable iPhone Speaker

-Technology such as the OfficeRnD’ meeting rooms booking feature allows your members and guests to book rooms easily and fast.
+Technology such as the OfficeRnD’ meeting rooms booking app allows your members and guests to book rooms easily and fast.
 Via the Desktop or Mobile app, they can book a room, pay for it and manage their meeting room reservations in your coworking space.